-1. COMPREHENSIVE WRITTEN EXAMINATION
+COMPREHENSIVE WRITTEN EXAMINATION

 Each student must successfully complete a written comprehensive examination.
+This examination is separate from the student's coursework requirements.
+With the approval of the dissertation committee, the student may choose among 3 options for the format of the written examination.

-This examination is separate from, but related to, the student's coursework requirements.
-The examination will consist of a line of questioning prepared by each member of the student's dissertation committee, subject to the review and approval of the student's major professor.
+Option 1: Timed, written response to questions: The examination will consist of a line of questioning prepared by each member of the student's dissertation committee, subject to the review and approval of the student's major professor.
 A line of questioning may include one or more questions.
 A student will have a maximum of eight hours to prepare a response to the line of questioning provided by each member of the dissertation committee (i.e., 8 hours for each committee member's line of questioning).
 The exact format for preparing responses for a line of questioning is at the discretion of the faculty member preparing the line of questioning, with the approval of the major professor.